DeveloPassion/knowii-voice-ai-docs/docs/tutorials/getting-started.md

 ## Step 1: Launch Knowii Voice AI

-After installation, Knowii Voice AI runs in your system tray:
+After installation, Knowii Voice AI starts with the main window visible (default behavior):

-1. **Look** for the Knowii Voice AI icon in your system tray (near the clock)
-2. The icon indicates the app is running
+1. The **main window** appears, showing the app's settings and features
+2. A **system tray icon** also appears near the clock (taskbar notification area)
+3. You can **close the main window** at any time - the app continues running in the background
-3. **Left-click** the icon to open the settings window (if needed)
+4. **Left-click** the system tray icon to reopen the main window whenever needed
+5. **Right-click** the system tray icon for quick access to common actions

 ## Step 2: Download Your First Model